 Also, keep in mind that some probiotics are shelf-stable while others require refrigeration to stay alive.

-How Long do Probiotics Take to Work?
+How Long Do Probiotics Take to Work?

 Some people may notice improvements within a few days of taking probiotic supplements, while others may not see any changes for a couple of months.